Modern Gothic Style - Interior Design Inspiration

 Heavy drapes in velvet or linen add gravitas and softness at once.
 Floor-to-ceiling panels make ceilings look higher and infuse a space with warmth.
 Layer sheer curtains underneath for diffused, mysterious light, or opt for blackout shades if you crave the cozy cocoon effect.
 Use dark curtain rods in matte black or brushed gold to subtly reinforce the aesthetic.

-Incorporate metallics—like brushed gold, pewter, or matte black—through candleholders, tabletop objects, or mirror frames.
-These finishes catch ambient light, breaking up darker palettes and adding sophistication.
-Choose hardware for cabinets or doors in finishes that echo your theme, but keep shapes streamlined for a modern edge.
-A little shimmer goes a long way in a contemporary gothic context.
+Look for ways to incorporate metallics, like brushed gold, pewter, or matte black, in candleholders, tabletop objects and picture or mirror frames.
+These finishes catch ambient light, breaking up the dark palette and adding a sophisticated touch.
+Select hardware for cabinets or doors in finishes that match your theme, but keep shapes simple and modern.
+A little shimmer goes a long way in the contemporary gothic context.

 Modern gothic interiors thrive on personality, so showcase collections—a stack of antique books, scientific curios, or meaningful found objects.
 Use glass cloches or shadow boxes to highlight especially special pieces.
 Mixing old and new on shelves or mantels creates interest and feels lived-in.
 Don’t be afraid to let your interests lead; this is where individuality shines.